 What students will need

-The following workflow is meant as guidance for how you can facilitate a Background Knowledge Probe learning activity within a classroom with a physical distancing layout.
+The following workflow is meant as guidance for how you can facilitate a Background Knowledge Probe learning activity within a classroom.

 - Focus questions on specific information or concepts students will need to know to succeed in subsequent assignments.

-- Direct students to answer the questions presented using Top Hat with their laptops/mobile phones.
+- Direct students to answer the questions presented through the survey or by using Top Hat.

 - Make a point of announcing that these probes are not tests or quizzes and are ungraded.
 Encourage students to give thoughtful answers that will help you make effective instructional decisions.